mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 ### More components

 Bootstrap offers many different components.
-For example you can create stylish tables by using bootstrap's component https://getbootstrap.com/docs/5.2/content/tables/.
+For example, you can create stylish tables by using bootstrap's component https://getbootstrap.com/docs/5.2/content/tables/.
 You can use Bootstrap's default layout by adding the class <code>table</code> to the table HTML code, as it follows below:

 ```erb
 <table class="table">